nataliab/clickspeed/README.md

 * Uses  keyspace "developer_day"
    - See: com.dbd.devday.db.cassandra.CassandraClicksDAO.DEFAULT_KEYSPACE_NAME = "developer_day"

 ### Building and running

+Call src\test\resources\create.cql to create the KEYSPACE and TABLES.

 Call gradle tasks in the root of the project to build .war and deploy to local Jetty server:
 ```